tygutowski/hurticulture/obsidian/hurticulture/Ideas/Biomes/Lavender Plains.md

-Vast fields of tall purple grass with the occasional purple shrub.
+Rolling hills of tall purple grass with the occasional purple shrub.